History of the Jews in Saudi Arabia: Modern era

 There has been virtually no Jewish activity in Saudi Arabia since the beginning of the 21st century.
-Jewish (as well as Christian and other non-Muslim) religious services are prohibited from being held in Saudi Arabia.
+Jewish religious services are prohibited from being held in Saudi Arabia.
 When American military personnel were stationed in Saudi Arabia during the Gulf War, permission for small Christian worship services was eventually granted, but Jewish services were only permitted on US warships.
 Census data does not identify any Jews as residing within Saudi Arabian territory.

 Historically, persons with an Israeli stamp in their passport or who are openly religious (and not Islamic) were generally not permitted to enter the Kingdom.
 In the 1970s, foreigners wishing to work in the kingdom had to sign an affidavit stating that they were not Jewish and official government forms granting foreigners permission to enter or exit the country do ask for religious affiliation.

 During the Gulf War, there were allegations that some United States military authorities were encouraging Jewish military personnel to avoid listing their religions on their ID tags.
 (It has been reported that Jewish personnel, along with others, were encouraged to "use discretion" when practicing their religion while deployed to Saudi Arabia).
 American servicemen and women who were Jewish were allowed into the kingdom, but religious services had to be held discreetly on base.
 It has been affirmed that alternative "Protestant B" dog tags were created, in the event that a Jewish serviceman or woman was taken prisoner in Iraq.
 The story was included in one civilian writer's anthology of military stories she had been told by others, and then that one story was reprinted or quoted in many other in-print or online locations including Hadassah Magazine).
 It has been the subject of much debate as to its veracity, with some military personnel stating that the story is "absolutely false."